-To be considered for freshman admissions to Elizabeth City State University those who graduated from high school after June, 1990 must meet the Minimum Course Requirements (MCRs) stipulated by the University of North Carolina.
+To be considered for freshman admissions to Elizabeth City State University those who graduated from high school after June, 1990 must meet the Minimum Course Requirements (MCRs) and Minimum Admissions Requirements (MARs) stipulated by the University of North Carolina.
 The specific requirements are as follows:

 - 4 units of English

 - Algebra I and II, geometry, and one unit beyond Algebra II,

 - Algebra I and II, and two units beyond Algebra II, or

 - Integrated Math I, II, and III, and one unit beyond Integrated Math III.